-Continuing as our Jr. Dragster Sponsor for the 2016 Season is Caspers Auto Repair from Maple Grove, MN.
-Much Thanks to Gary Caspers for the support of Jr. Drag Racing program here at Rock Falls Raceway!!
+Continuing as our Jr. Dragster Sponsor for the 2019 Season is Caspers Auto Repair from Maple Grove, MN.
+Much Thanks to Gary Casper for his support of our Jr. Drag Racing program here at Rock Falls Raceway!!

 IMPORTANT NOTE: ALL Jr Dragster Participants/Drivers MUST have on file with Rock Falls Raceway a Minor Release either NOTARIZED and signed by both parents or BOTH parents must attend the 1st Jr event and their signatures witnessed on the Release by the Track Manager!!